What are Cookies? …and How exactly do I get “Cookie compliant?”September 27, 2019 |GDPR

 Cookies and getting Cookie Consent under the Law of GDPR is our passion.

 Firstly… What exactly is a Cookie?

-A “cookie” is a small file that is placed on a Website visitors Computer when they visit a website.
+A “cookie”, a small file placed on a Website visitors Computer when they visit a website.

-Cookies can be used for tracking, analytics, marketing and improving a visitors experience – all sorts of things.
+Cookies are for tracking, analytics, marketing and improving visitors experience – all sorts of things.

-There are many types of Cookies too, and they can be know by all sorts of names.
+There are many types of Cookies too, and they can be known by all sorts of names.

-Some times they’re known as a HTTP cookie, an internet cookie, a web cookie and lastly maybe as a browser cookie.
+Some times, they are known as an HTTP cookie, an internet cookie, a web cookie and lastly maybe as a browser cookie.

 A cookie is also a shorter version of “magic cookie”, a term used for a packet of data received by the computer and sends backs without any alteration.
 Basically a cookie contains information.
 While visiting a particular website, that site sends a cookie to your system/computer.
 Your computer stores it in a file inside the web browser.

 Normally, a cookie is not responsible for giving away to malware or any other virus to enter into your computer.
 When it travels in cycle back and forth, the valuable data under it doesn’t change.
 Therefore, there can’t be any way for a cookie to affect your computer.